-So Thor has been after me about my basing, and by after me like 3 months ago he said I should do a tutorial.
+So, Thor has been after me about my basing, and by after me like 3 months ago he said I should do a tutorial.
 I have had this Riptide for I think 2 years now as part of a diorama I did for the Standish Standoff.
 I have had it the cabinet collecting dust for that long so I figured I might dust it off put it on a gaming base and see if I can get my money back on it.

 This was a good opportunity for me show some of the techniques I use for my bases.
 This is a simple base, for lack of a better word an earth base.

 After that I took my normal step of using Spackle to smooth out the transitions between the flat base and the rocks.
-Alternatively you could use green stuff, miliput, the list goes on.
+Alternatively you could use green stuff, milliput, the list goes on.
 The idea is to show a more natural transition between raised elements on the base.

 I typically start with a black undercoat for earth basing, usually I would apply it with an airbrush, but since I had to work around the foot stuck in the rock I just applied it with a brush.
-I use normal paint for this, you could certainly use primer but I have found that for a base such as this it is not necessary, if you were doing a resin base or something of that nature you would definitely want to go primer.
+I use normal paint for this, you could certainly use primer, but I have found that for a base such as this it is not necessary.
+If you were doing a resin base, or something of that nature, you would definitely want to go primer.

 Adding Pigments to the Earth Basing

 For most of my bases I use pigments, they give a really nice texture and a unique feel.
 I start by figuring out what I want my base color to me, then with a big brush I mix a little water with the pigment and cover the base.
 The mix flows like a wash but has really really good coverage.
 It also dries very flat which results in a nice finish.

-Highlights for the Earth Basing
+Highlights for the Basing

-After all that dries I come back with what is a dry brushing of my base pigment.
+After all that dries, I come back with what is a dry brushing of my base pigment.
 This helps raise the edges and bring out any detail muddled by the washes.
 Then I choose my lightest pigment and hit raised areas with a dry brush to pick out different colors of ground.
 You can go heavier in some spots to create more interest in your base it is all up to you.

-Earth Basing Finished Product
+The Finished Product

 Here is a completed shot of the earth basing.
 And some more of the completed project.
-This guy is up for sale on ebay for 85.00 bucks (the cost of a riptide).
-Alternatively if you are interested comment here and I will be happy to cut a deal.

-I hope this tutorial was some what helpful, pigments give some awesome results and are very simple to work with.
+I hope this tutorial was some what helpful.
+Pigments give some awesome results and are very simple to work with.